Today’s question about hiring an editor and mentioning using freelance editors from Zoe is a quick one:

-If a writer decides to have an MS professionally edited by a reputable editor known in the biz (I dunno, an Alan Rinzler or a Lisa Rector perhaps), should the writer ever mention it in the query?
+If a writer decides to have an MS professionally edited by a reputable editor known in the biz (I dunno, think freelance editors like Alan Rinzler or a Lisa Rector perhaps), should the writer ever mention it in the query?
+How do I go about hiring an editor?

-It’s totally up to you whether you choose to mention your connections to a freelance editor in your query letter.
-There are a few thoughts that spring to mind for me when I read in a query that a manuscript has been freelance edited.
+It’s totally up to you whether you choose to mention hiring an editor in your query letter.
+There are a few thoughts that spring to mind for me when I read in a query that a manuscript has been worked on by freelance editors.
+(Note: I have worked as a freelance editor for the past five years, but this answer is largely colored by my five years as a literary agent.)

 On the good end of the spectrum, I think: Oh, great!
 This writer is used to working with someone else in an editorial capacity and has probably had to revise this manuscript quite a bit.
 They may be more savvy that some others in my slush about the whole process.
 I’m about to read a polished piece of fiction.

-On the not so good, these are the thoughts that can also come up: A freelance editor always improves a manuscript, but how much did this one improve and, more importantly, at what level did it start?
-Did the writer solicit a freelance editor to put some professional polish on the project, or because it had gotten rejected all over the place and they needed serious help?
+On the not so good, these are the thoughts that can also come up: Freelance editors always improve a manuscript, but how much did this one improve and, more importantly, at what level did it start?
+Did the writer hire an editor to put some professional polish on the project, or because it had gotten rejected all over the place and they needed serious help?
 Does this writer belong to a critique group or do they rely solely on freelance editors?

 I know that lots of writers work with freelance editors.
 There are pros and cons to this, as well as to mentioning it in your query.
 (You can read some more freelance editor thoughts from me here.)